Take a Break and Play: DIY Dog Training Made Easy

 Pierce W.D. and Cheney C.D.
 2017, Behaviour Analysis and Learning.
 A Biobehavioral Approach.
 6th edn, Routledge, New York

-Before You Stick a Needle in Your Dog or Cat, Turn Them into a Husbandry Junkie
+Before You Stick a Needle in Your Dog or Cat, Teach Them Cooperative Care

 Two weeks ago, I allowed someone to stick a needle in my eye.
 What’s more, I volunteered for the procedure and was aware through the entire operation which lasted about half an hour.
 As a result, I can see sharper than I did before, so I’d call that a success.